yegor256/blog/_posts/2016/feb/2016-02-09-are-you-still-debugging.md

 breaking execution flow after each statement and showing..."
 In a nutshell, it is a very useful technique ... for a bad programmer.
-Or an old programmer who is still writing procedural code in C. Object-oriented programmers never debug their code&mdash;they write unit tests.
+Or an old programmer who is still writing procedural code in C. Object-oriented programmers never debug their code---they write unit tests.
 My point here is that unit testing is a technique that completely replaces debugging.
 If debugging is required, the **design is bad**.